Top 5 Ways to Use Surveys to Improve Diversity and Inclusion in the Workplace

 However, creating diverse and inclusive culture has challenges, including unconscious bias, stereotypes, limited employee engagement, lack of clear goals and strategies, and difficulty tracking your progress.

 Checkbox, our white-label survey platform, helps you automatically collect, analyze, and report data from employee surveys.
-It enables you to gather employee feedback, facilitate decision-making and guide the development and implementation of effective diversity and inclusion strategies.
+It enables you to gather employee feedback, facilitate decision-making and guide the development and implementation of an effective diversity survey for employees strategy.

 To see how Checkbox works, start your free trial now.